Updated May 2019

-It comes with two cars, but you can purchase a third train car for an additional child, dog, cooler…you name it!
+It comes with three cars, but you can purchase two more trailers for additional children, a dog, a cooler…you name it!
 The front car has storage under the seat, which is great for stashing keys, wallets, snacks, sunscreen, etc. Bonus: because each kid gets his/her own wagon with a cup holder and seat belt, there will be no turf battles between the children.
 That’s a HUGE win for parents of multiples!

 This tricycle can be assembled in four different ways, making it easier to grow with your kiddos as they get bigger.
 It comes with a basket in the back, a removable sunshade, and a multi-adjustable push handle.

-Another great option for older twins is the Italtrike Pilot 200 Double Seat Tricycle (~ $247).
+Another option for older twins is the Italtrike Pilot 200 Double Seat Tricycle.
 The kid riding shotgun does all the work while the backseat’er enjoys the ride.

-For twins who are 3 years and older, there’s also the Angeles Tandem (~ $225).
+For twins who are 3 years and older, there’s also the Angeles Tandem.
 This is a super-sturdy tricycle you’ll often see at preschools and such.
 Just know that if you own it, all the neighborhood kids will be coming by for a turn!